Priyanga-Developer/Priyanga-Developer/README.md

 Front End Developer
 -------------------

-I am an Front-end Developer who is love with React
+I am a Front-end Developer who is in love with React

 *   🌍  I'm based in Bangalore
 *   🖥️  See my portfolio at [MyPortfolio](http://new-portfolio-bay.vercel.app/)
 *   ✉️  You can contact me at [uthirapriyanga@gmail.com](mailto:uthirapriyanga@gmail.com)
 *   🧠  I'm learning Next.Js
-*   🤝  I'm open to collaborating on Projects">
+*   🤝  I'm open to collaborating on Projects